 After having other shoes literally fall apart on me at Barkley, I decided to give La Sportiva a try.
 They’re now all I use for any off-road running.
 The durability, grip, and comfort are incredible, and they were the one big gear change I had between my early Barkley failures and my finish.

 I’ve relied on Ultimate Direction packs for 3 straight Barkleys.
 They’re lightweight and comfortable, even for 60 hours of running, and have convenient, easily accessible storage for food, hydration, and anything else I need.
 And after taking the beating of 9 Barkley loops, my original pack is still going strong.
 I do get a small commission on sales from the link above, so I greatly appreciate if you can use it.

 I was a bit hesitant at first to work with XOSKIN.
 I hadn’t used their gear before and didn’t know much about them.
 They were a local startup, though, which I can obviously relate to.
 I agreed to try out some of their stuff, and couldn’t have been happier I did: no chafing, blisters, or things coming out of place, and comfortable in a pretty incredible range of temperatures.
 Use promo code ‘jkelly’ for 20% off on their site.

 I tried Petzl because of the great things I heard about the effectiveness of their lights.
 Then I was sold by the light weight and the rechargeable batteries (saving money and the environment = win).

-Previously I was also on Team Every Man Jack, a triathlon team with sponsors that included Felt, ENVE, Garmin, Roka, Lululemon, and Louis Garneau (and of course, Every Man Jack).
+Previous relationships that are mentioned in earlier posts include Hammer Nutrition, Georgetown Sports Massage, Chopt, and The Bicycle Place in Silver Spring, MD.
+I was also on Team Every Man Jack, a triathlon team with sponsors that included Felt, ENVE, Garmin, Roka, Lululemon, and Louis Garneau (and of course, Every Man Jack).